basicmi/AI-Chip/README.md

 ## Deephi（深鉴科技）
 [DeePhi Tech](http://www.deephi.com/) has the cutting-edge technologies in deep compression, compiling toolchain, deep learning processing unit (DPU) design, FPGA development, and system-level optimization.
+This nextplatform arcicle [FPGA Startup Gathers Funding Force for Merged Hyperscale Inference](https://www.nextplatform.com/2017/05/22/fpga-startup-gathers-funding-force-merged-hyperscale-inference/) gave more information of the company.

 ## Bitmain（比特大陆）
-Bitcoin Mining Giant [Bitmain](https://www.bitmain.com/) is developing processors for AI.
+Bitcoin Mining Giant [Bitmain](https://www.bitmain.com/) is developing processors for both training and inference tasks.

 ## Wave Computing
 Wave’s Compute Appliance is capable to run TensorFlow at 2.9 PetaOPS/sec on their 3RU appliance.
 Wave refers to their processors at DPUs and an appliance has 16 DPUs.
 Wave uses processing elements it calls Coarse Grained Reconfigurable Arrays (CGRAs).
 It is unclear what bit width the 2.9 PetaOPS/s is referring to.
 Some details can be fund in their  [white paper](http://wavecomp.ai/technology/).